N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

      4. NSG for all the NIC

-## TASK: Azure Monitoring & Alert Management
+## Task: Azure Monitoring & Alert Management

 Document what was done in the code-along, including...

-##### What is worst to best in terms of monitoring and responding to load/traffic.
+#### What is worst to best in terms of monitoring and responding to load/traffic.
 The worst is manual monitoring.
 Manually checking the vm metrics and making adjustments when there is a chance of crashing.

 Next, using a monitor to keep an eye on the metrics but this must also be manually monitored and responded to.